Note: This is a guest post by Mike Khorev. The author’s views are entirely her own and may not reflect the opinions of CodeItBro.

-Python 3.5 has a more streamlined workflow with fewer modules and more innovative features.
-Python also offers a large number of ready packages, templates, and libraries so you can build a program fast without having to write the code from scratch.
+Python 3.5 has a more streamlined workflow, fewer modules, and more innovative features.
+Python also offers many ready packages, templates, and libraries to build a program fast without writing the code from scratch.

 Below are some further reasons why Python is now very popular in various software development companies:

 Also Read: 35 Funny And Best Python Programming Memes